Please be patient while we update our Employer Resources.

 The Office of Internships and Cooperative Programs wants to partner with employers who can offer students meaningful work with a learning component related to their field of study.
 While gaining work experience and earning money to support their education, students are encouraged to seek academic credit.
 In addition to earning a degree, gaining meaningful on-the-job training affords students a competitive edge when they attempt to seek full-time employment upon graduation.
 In return, employers are able to access a flexible, cost-effective workforce without a long-term commitment, and are able to assess students’ skills and fit with the company before making a permanent offer of employment.
 This can result in reduced turnover and greater overall employee satisfaction.
 This system benefits the students, the employers, the university, and the community as a whole.

-If you wish to be an internship or co-op provider, please take a moment to register on Eagle Career Link, which operates as our job posting board.
-Check out this Eagle Career Link Quick Guide for step-by-step instructions for registration as an employer.
+If you wish to be an internship or co-op provider, please take a moment to register on Eagle Career Network, which operates as our job posting board.
+Check out this Eagle Career Network Quick Guide for step-by-step instructions for registration as an employer.